Disclosure: Where buying information is included, affiliate links are used where available.

 This is the latest version of the Google Cardboard design, which can hold larger phones and has a button on top instead of on the side.
 It’s also very easy to assemble, since it folds into shape with just one move.
 However, the cardboard can absorb sweat and oil and, since it’s without any padding, can quickly become uncomfortable to use.
 But at prices starting at around $5, it’s a great way to give virtual reality a test run.
 Companies looking to distribute their own, branded headsets to customers can also buy in bulk at a discount.
 Buy from Amazon here or here, AliExpress, TinyDeal, DHGate.

 Weighs around 3 ounces, depending on thickness of cardboard, plus whatever your smartphone weighs.
 Standard lens size is 34 mm and the field of view is around 100 degrees.
+There’s a capacitative touch button on the top side, on the right, making it a good fit for both Android phones and iPhones.

 Google Cardboard V1